stacks-network/docs/_develop/mining_intro.md

 ### TryMyUI

 TryMyUI’s panelists score using a special survey they developed expressly for the App Mining program: the ALF Questionnaire (Adoption Likelihood Factors).
+Desktop, iOS, and Android versions of appls are tested.

 Answers to this questionnaire will be used to calculate an overall score reflecting the following 4 factors: